nix-community/NUR/README.md

-The Nix User Repository (NUR) is community-driven meta repository for nix packages It provides access to user repositories that contain package descriptions (nix expressions) and allow to install those by referencing them via attributes.
+The Nix User Repository (NUR) is community-driven meta repository for nix packages It provides access to user repositories that contain package descriptions (nix expressions) and allow to install packages by referencing them via attributes.
 In contrast to [nixpkgs](https://github.com/NixOS/nixpkgs/) packages are build from source and are not reviewed by Nixpkgs member.
 The NUR was created to share new packages from the community in a faster and more decentralized way.
-NUR automatically check its list of repositories and perform evaluation checks before it propagated the update.
+NUR automatically check its list of repositories and perform evaluation checks before it propagated the updates.

 ## How to use